by The Cats of Maine Coon Cat Nation

 These great people came and got me and took me to their house.
 Right away I knew it was going to be the cat's meow (ha-ha) because my second day there, the nice lady made chicken wings (I LOVE chicken) and I got to grab one!
 I don't think she made them for me because she took it back!

 But, we got a new forever house a few years ago and boy is it nice.
-I have all kinds of windows to look out, I have chipmunk friends who come to the glass door to say hi, and all kinds of birds to watch!
+I have all kinds of windows to look out, I have chipmunk friends who come to the glass door to say hi, and all kinds of birds

 My dad is great, he takes me outside in the morning so I can sit on his lap while he drinks his coffee.
 My mom gives me brushes and treats every night.
 I know they love me and I love them.